FourThievesVinegar/solderless-microlab/docs/assembly.md

 #### Chemistry

 Chemicals can be dangerous.
 Make sure you research any reagents, solvents, and other chemicals you work with to ensure you're handling them properly.
 Always wear appropriate protective equipment and make sure your work area is properly ventilated.

+#### Electricity

+You are a sweet bag of mostly water and you are highly vulnerable to electricity damage.
+Although we will only be doing DIY on 12v and below

 ### Materials